Rupayan20/SQL-Practice/README.md

-# SSQL Notes: From Beginner to Expert
+# SQL Beginner to Advance

 <p> Welcome to the SQL Notes repository!
 This collection of notes is designed to guide you through the journey of learning SQL, from the basics to advanced concepts.
 Whether you are a beginner or preparing for an interview, these notes are crafted to help you understand and master SQL. </p>